gunleik/3commas-tools/README.md

 ./3c_use_account.sh real               # set to real account

 # 3c_account_rebalancing rebalance any 3commas connected account:
 ./3c_account_rebalancing.sh                # rebalance a 3commas connected account with settings found in 3c_account_rebalancing_default.ini
-./3c_account_rebalancing.sh apply      # apply rebalance settings found in the ini-file ./3c_account_rebalancing.sh testapply  # do a dryrun of the apply to check for error messages ./3c_account_rebalancing.sh 3c_account_rebalancing_othersettings.ini  # alternative settings file, so the script can be run for different accounts
+./3c_account_rebalancing.sh apply          # apply rebalance settings found in the ini-file ./3c_account_rebalancing.sh apply minimal  # apply and use minimal output, good for cron job that logs output to file ./3c_account_rebalancing.sh testapply      # do a dryrun of the apply to check for error messages ./3c_account_rebalancing.sh 3c_account_rebalancing_othersettings.ini  # alternative settings file, so the script can be run for different accounts

 # 3c_close_all_paper_deals close all paper deals: